 The Shithouse Files: Frank Rijkaard v Rudi Voller at Italia 90

 You remember Frank Rijkaard.
 Cultured midfielder.
 Serial winner.
-Milan legend.
+AC Milan legend.
 Also, as @Sid_Lambert explains, a bit of a shithouse…

 It must be frustrating to be Rudi Voller.
 Over 300 goals for club and country.
 A career excelling at the very highest level.
 But also probably the best player ever with such a penchant for always being overshadowed.

 He scored in a World Cup Final, you know.
 The year was 1986 and as Germany toiled against Argentina, it was substitute Voller they turned to for salvation.
 And he nearly provided it too, scoring late on to bring the Germans level.
 Then Diego Maradona’s magic left foot set Jorge Burruchaga free and Rudi’s goal was immediately forgotten.

 He won a World Cup Final, you know.
 The year was 1990.
 Nessun Dorma and all that.
 For those that saw the tournament, it was unforgettable.
 Toto Schillaci’s wild Sicilian eyes, Roger Milla’s hips, Gazza’s tears.
 So many stories, so much emotion crammed into four enthralling weeks of theatre.
 Except for the final.
 That was absolute dog shit.
 The Germans won 1-0 thanks to a dodgy penalty in a game no one remembers.